-- Get professionals to do medical and psychosocial assessments of the person.
+- Get a doctor and a social worker to do medical and psychosocial assessments of the person.
 Consult the person’s doctor or the health care facility closest to her.
 These assessments must conclude that the person is incapacitated, that is, unable to look after herself or manage her property.

 - Ensure that the protection mandate was the last one the person signed and that it was not cancelled by her.
-You can do this by checking the person’s papers and two registers: the Registre des mandats de la Chambre des notaires (website in French only) and the Registre des mandats du Barreau du Québec.
+You can do this by checking the person’s papers and two registers: the Registre des mandats de la Chambre des notaires and the Registre des mandats du Barreau du Québec (French only).

 - Get a certified copy of the protection mandate if it was made in front of a notary or, if it was made in the presence of two witnesses, get the original and track down at least one of the witnesses.

-- Have a bailiff deliver the request for homologation the mandate and a notice to the person who created the mandate, the mandataries named in the mandate, Quebec’s Public Curator, yourself, and another member of the family of the person who created the mandate.
+- A bailiff must deliver the request for homologation of the mandate and a notice to the person who created the mandate, the mandataries named in the mandate, Quebec’s Public Curator, yourself, and at least 2 other family members or loved ones of the person who created the mandate.

 Once these steps have been completed, the court or notary will speak with the person who gave the mandate to evaluate how incapacitated she is.
 The judge in charge of studying the request for homologation will look at the file.
 He will make sure that the protection mandate respects the legal requirements and that the person who signed it was capable of understanding its contents when it was signed.
 The judge will then decide whether the person is incapacitated and whether the mandate should be homologated.